-While we couldn’t find a genuine recipe for Hogmany cake, we did find one a few years ago that comes close.
+While we couldn’t find a genuine recipe for Hogmanay cake, we did find one a few years ago that comes close.
 Or at least it comes close enough.
-What’s more, this oatmeal cake is good enough to eat all the year around.
+What’s more, this oatmeal cake is good enough to eat all year round.
 It’s easy and quick.
-It makes a nice big 9×13 inch pan of moist cake.
+It makes a nice big 9×13-inch pan of moist cake.

 - 1 1/4 cups boiling water.

 - 1/2 cup butter or vegetable oil.
 I prefer oil.
 If you want to keep the fat on this even lower, use 1/4 cup oil and 1/4 cup unsweetened apple sauce.

 - 3/4 cup packed brown sugar, I use the Splenda half-and-half mixture.

 - 3/4 cup white sugar.

 - 1 teaspoon vanilla extract.
 A little extra won’t hurt.

 - 1 teaspoon ground cinnamon.